5 Ways to Stop Over-Explaining

 Many of my clients find themselves in the same boat as the former president.
 They know all the answers, they know all of the details, and they think it will help people better understand if they provide more information.
 But that is not the case.

-With this in mind, here are a few of the tips I share with clients to stop over-explaining:
+With this in mind, here are five of the tips I share with clients to stop over-explaining:

 Too many of us think about what we want to say, instead of what people need to hear.
 There’s a huge difference.
 If you learn to listen more effectively and understand your listeners more deeply, you’ll know just the right words and number of words to share.